ProLetSolutions/.github/profile/README.md

 > **In short:** we turn ideas into prototypes, prototypes into running machines, and (sometimes) running machines into shitty running machines that we fix again.

-**ProLetSolution.** We have the technology, the tools, and the (mostly) functional cars to make it happen.
+**ProLetSolutions.** We have the technology, the tools, and the (mostly) functional cars to make it happen.